jzisheng/Naive-Bayes-Classifier/README.md

 # Naive Bayes Classifier

 Text classification for the 20 Newsgroups Kaggle Dataset.
-Created for a Intro to Artificial Intelligence class at Bard College.
+Created for an Artificial Intelligence class at Bard College.

 ## Getting Started